nradulovic/pyeds/README.rst

 The associated parameters with an event are:

-- name of the event: this is a string containing event name.
+- Name of the event: this is a string containing event name.
-- producer of event: specifies which state machine has generated this event.
+- Owner of event: specifies which state machine has generated this event.

 Generate an event
 -----------------